K\"{a}hler Solitons, Contact Structures, and Isoparametric Functions: Preliminaries

-\begin{remark} Generally speaking, the former condition corresponds to equidistant level sets while the latter implies that each regular one has constant mean curvature. \end{remark} \begin{remark} The level sets of a transnormal $f$ could be formulated as a singular Riemannian foliation.
-Thus, its study is closely related to the theory of a transnormal system and polar foliations \cite{miyaoka13}. \end{remark} The followings is immediate. \begin{lemma} $f$ is rectifiable and each level set is connected then $f$ is transnormal. \end{lemma} \begin{proof} It follows immediately from the definitions and Sard's theorem about regular values being dense in the range of $f$. \end{proof}
+Generally speaking, the former condition corresponds to equidistant level sets while the latter implies that each regular one has constant mean curvature.
+Also, this subject is closely related to the theory of a transnormal system and polar foliations \cite{miyaoka13}.
+It is immediate that if $f$ is rectifiable and each level set is connected then $f$ is transnormal.